AmbiqAI/heartkit/docs/datasets/index.md

 * **[QTDB](./qtdb.md)**: Over 100 fifteen-minute two-lead ECG recordings with onset, peak, and end markers for P, QRS, T, and (where present) U waves of from 30 to 50 selected beats in each recording.

-* **[ECG Synthetic](./synthetic.md)**: An ECG synthetic dataset generated using PhysioKit.
+* **[ECG Synthetic](./synthetic.md)**: An ECG synthetic dataset generated using physioKIT.
 The dataset enables the generation of 12-lead ECG signals with a variety of heart conditions and noise levels along with segmentations and fiducial points.

-* **[PPG Synthetic](./synthetic.md)**: A PPG synthetic dataset generated using PhysioKit.
+* **[PPG Synthetic](./synthetic.md)**: A PPG synthetic dataset generated using physioKIT.
 The dataset enables the generation of a 1-lead PPG signal with segmentations and fiducials.

 * **[Bring-Your-Own-Data](./byod.md)**: Add new datasets to heartKIT by providing your own data.
 Subclass `HKDataset` and register it with the `DatasetFactory`.